tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 Vet 1 did it and pulled again.
 It was still stuck.

 What could be done?
 There was a problem.
-I normally don't advise leaving the catheter inside the bladder although some vets advised leaving it in for 1 week to relieve the healing bladder of the pressure of urine accumulating inside.
+I normally don't advise leaving the catheter inside the bladder after urinary stone removal.
+Some vets prefer leaving it inside the bladder for 1 week to relieve the healing bladder of the pressure of urine accumulating inside.
+The catheter would be stitched to the skin around the penile area and then taped for 7 days (see some pictures of my previous urinary stone cases).
+In this way, any urine produced would just leak out, relieving pressure on the newly stitched bladder.

 "Think hard", my mind raced to think of how to solve this problem?